ISharkI/matlab-visualization/README.md

 Available Modules
 =====================

 *  1 - delayFilter - Does nothing
 *  2 - simplePlot - Plots the signal
 *  3 - fourier - applies a (inverse) fast fourier transform
 *  4 - fourierBlocks - applies a (inverse) fast fourier transform while the signal is cut into blocks of a specific length
 *  5 - cutout - cuts a specific area out of a signal
+*  6 - passFilter - applies a low/high/bandpass
+*  7 - powerSpectrum - displayes/saves the power spectrum of the signal
+*  8 - audioOutput - outputs the signal using the PC-Speaker (if possible)
+*  9 - resampling - resamples the signal
+* 10 - digitalMixing - mixes the signal
+* 11 - correlation - correlates two signals
+* 12 - plotIQ - Plots an IQ presentation of the signal

 For more information about the modules read documentation.tex